wipmoore/wipmoore.github.io/_posts/2021-06-16-asp-net-core.markdown

 The providers that are used are defined by the hosts as configuration is an environmental concern.
 Providers are layered over each other and a provider that contains the same setting as a provider that has already been loaded will override any setting from a previously loaded provider.

+N. Custom Configuration can be implemented by creating a class the inherits _ConfigurationProvider_.

 The default webhost uses the following providers:

 - appsettings.json